-The Garden received a collection of these round cacti from the USDA Plant Rescue Center Program after they were confiscated by U.S. Fish and Wildlife for being illegally collected.
+The Garden received a collection of these round cacti from the USDA Plant Rescue Center Program (PDF) after they were confiscated by U.S. Fish and Wildlife for being illegally collected.
 Their exact provenance isn’t known, but the species is native to the Caribbean and found along coasts.
 One clue: Daley found seaweed intertwined with the plants’ roots, so likely they were taken from a beach.
 The specimens on display are relatively young.
 When they reach maturity, the spherical part stops growing and then produces a long, reddish flower structure.

 Texas False Agave

 This Texas native looks a lot like an agave, but it’s actually a bromeliad, so it’s more closely related to the pineapple.
 These tough plants do not hold water in their tissue like a true succulent, says Daley.
 They will slow their growth when water is unnavailable, and their whorled, spiny leaves, along with their root system, help them to collect whatever water they can.

 The common name for this tree means “green stick” in Spanish, a reference to its bluish-green trunk.
 During droughts, the plant drops its leaves to preserve energy, but the branches and trunk contain chlorophyll and can continue to perform photosynthesis.